Mjz86/String/README.md

 * if we consider the 30byte sso case , this has half the object size as the  `implace_string<30>` , but with the cost of one extra branch in all const view paths.
 * if i Implement this , ill also probably add `packed_implace_string`,`packed_c_string`,`packed_ownerized_string` but not `packed_rope` ( the rope sso is bigger than this , so no need for it).
 * this does allow for stack buffer optimization ( = tunable sso ) and all the other optimizations , its just a bit trickier, mostly more code to write.
+* move convertions and pure-sharing( by ref count ) from this type to `implace_string<31>` should  never allocate because the heap layout of them are the same ( and the sso buffers match)  , and the heap buffer csn also be shared between packed snd non packed types.
+* the integration of this type would be easy if necessary,  and this would  probably be just a way to store a string without a big object,  but the main one and its wrappers would be for passing strings around.
+* the only questions to ask now is , is it worth integrating and writing this? is the loss of potential for more encodings acceptable and  what would the sso capacity be , 30 or 31?
+31 has another extra branch,  this one byte is probably not worth the effort tho.
+- the earlier design was like this :

 ```

 struct alignas(8) {